TOP TEN TIPS FOR MARTHA’S VINEYARD ACTIVITIES

 - Support a community event.
 Locals come out to play and support their favorite causes in the winter.
 Every week there boasts an array of events to support many Island charities.
 Join in and enjoy the local color!

 - Catch a movie.
-In addition to the year round big box office releases at Edgartown Cinema, each Saturday you can enjoy an offering from MV Film Society at the Katherine Cornell Theatre in Vineyard Haven.
+In addition to the year round big box office releases at Edgartown Cinema, you can enjoy movies and events from the MV Film Society at their Tisbury marketplace location.
 Sometimes a documentary, sometimes a foreign film – always something a little off the mainstream.

 - Gallery Stroll.
 Enjoy the local art scene at a quieter pace, chat to the gallery owners about the collections while they have time to chat back.
 Then hit one of the many craft or artisan fairs at this time of year.

 - Work out.
 Jog through the quiet streets.
-Take a yoga class at one of our many amazing studios.
+Take a yoga class or opt for a private practice on-site with Rebecca.
 Spin, hit the Y for some Zumba or other fun class before checking out their pool and other great facilities.
 Recommit to your workout with a fun getaway to our nearby island!

 - Disconnect and reconnect.
 Turn off the phone (yes we said it!) and reconnect with a loved one.
 The quiet of the Vineyard in winter is the perfect atmosphere to rediscover why you fell in love.